CityOfBoston/CityScoreToolkit/README.md

 can use the webapp as though it were private to the computer you currently use.
 If you wish to share the webapp and make it run like a website, you will need to buy and configure a web server, which is outside the scope of this introduction.

+### Docker Implementation
+The first version is a Docker Image containing all of the code you need.
+To access this version, you will need to:
+Create an account on the Docker Hub service (this is a free service).
+Install the free Docker software from their website.
+Go into your Windows command or OS terminal (if you’ve never used this, you can look up the name in your start menu).
+Type in the statement: “docker run yungnietzsche/happy_varahamahavira” and press Enter.
+You will see a statement that resembles:
+Django version 1.9.7, using settings 'cityscorewebapp.settings'
+Starting development server at http://0.0.0.0:8000/ Quit the server with CONTROL-C.
+Copy and paste the address (here, http://0.0.0.0:8000/) into the browser of your choice to access the web toolkit.

 ## Usage
 CityScore will allow you to create a log-in.
 This log-in is simply a layer of